LueQ/github-test/README.md

 # github-test
-This is just to lern, how github is working
+This is just to learn a bit, how github is working